Exclusive Webinar: Beyond the Perimeter – How to See Every Threat in Hybrid Networks

 What Is Endpoint Isolation and Why Does It Matter

 Endpoint isolation is the act of isolating a compromised device from the balance of your network without completely shutting it down.
 Imagine it as placing the endpoint in “quarantine.”
-The aim is to prevent lateral movement and communication between the infected endpoint and other systems as investigation and remediation take place.
+The aim is to prevent lateral movement and restrict communication between the infected endpoint and other systemscomputer systems as investigation and remediation take place.

 XDR and MITRE ATT&CK Evaluation Whitepaper Cover